How Do I Crate Train My Puppy?

 Type of Crate

 There are several types of crates available in the market, including metal wire crates, plastic crates, and soft-sided crates.
 Each type has its own advantages, so it's important to consider your puppy's needs and your specific situation.
 Metal wire crates are a popular choice due to their durability and ventilation.
 Plastic crates, on the other hand, may offer a more den-like environment that can provide a sense of security for your puppy.
-Soft-sided crates are lightweight and portable, which can be convenient for travel.
-Consider the specific benefits and drawbacks of each type of crate before making your decision.
+Soft-sided crates are lightweight and , which can be convenient for travel.
+Consider the specific and drawbacks of each type of crate before making your decision.

 Location of Crate